johnppederson/helpme-py/CONTRIBUTING.md

   branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)
   a name related to the change you're going to make.
-* When you are ready for others to examine and comment on your new feature, navigate to your fork of Psi4 on GitHub and open a [pull request](https://help.github.com/articles/using-pull-requests/) (PR).
+* When you are ready for others to examine and comment on your new feature, navigate to your fork of HelPME on GitHub and open a [pull request](https://help.github.com/articles/using-pull-requests/) (PR).
 Note that after you launch a PR from one of your fork's branches, all subsequent commits to that branch will be added to the open pull request automatically.